-- Use data objects for data encapsulation... - instead of simple types (tuples, lists, dictionaries, etc.) - Use methods even for simple tasks... - but don't make them too simple - Use method groups for more complex tasks - e.g. to implement a storage query interface - Use mix-in classes if method groups can be deployed in more than class context - If you need to write the same logic twice, think about creating a mix-in class to encapsulate it, or put it on a base class - Avoid using mix-in classes if only one class makes use of them
+- Use data objects for data encapsulation...

+- instead of simple types (tuples, lists, dictionaries, etc.)

+- Use methods even for simple tasks...

+- but don't make them too simple

+- Use method groups for more complex tasks

+- e.g. to implement a storage query interface

+- If you need to write the same logic twice, think about creating a mix-in class to encapsulate it, or put it on a base class - Avoid using mix-in classes if only one class makes use of them